pepubear/blog-portfolio/src/content/post/home-lab/index.md

 The Open-Source nature of Proxmox provided absolutely endless oppurtunity to whatever I need to use it for, whether it come to intricate High-Availability networks with an in-built SIEM and 24/7 logging, or just a box to spin up bridged Virtual Machines and Containers.
 Mwah!
 It was perfect.

-Hell, I even utilize this plaform in our [Cybersecurity Program](https://pepsec.com/posts/senior-network/)'s infrastucture to provide the most ease, cost-efficient, and compatible network implementation.
+Hell, I even utilize this platform in our [Cybersecurity Program](https://pepsec.com/posts/senior-network/)'s infrastructure to provide the most ease, cost-efficient, and compatible network implementation.

 Here is a list of my services that I will go ahead and detail later in this blog.